A Tensor Network Framework for Lindbladian Spectra and Steady States: Abstract

 \section{Abstract}

 Quantum systems coupled to (non\hyp)Markovian environments attract increasing attention due to their peculiar physical properties.
-Exciting prospects such as unconventional non\hyp equilibrium phases beyond the Mermin\hyp Wagner limit, or the environment\hyp assisted, robust preparation of highly entangled states, demand a systematic analysis of quantum many\hyp body phases out of equilibrium.
+Exciting prospects such as unconventional non\hyp equilibrium phases beyond the Mermin\hyp Wagner limit or dissipative state preparation demand a systematic analysis of quantum many\hyp body phases out of equilibrium.
 Akin to the equilibrium case, this requires the computation of the low\hyp lying eigenstates of Lindbladians, a problem challenging conventional approaches for simulating quantum many\hyp body systems.
-Here, we undertake a first step to overcome this limitation and introduce a tensor\hyp network\hyp based framework to compute systematically not only steady states, but also low\hyp lying excited states with unprecedented precision for large, driven quantum many\hyp body systems.
+Here, we undertake a first step to overcome this limitation and introduce a tensor\hyp network\hyp based framework to systematically compute not only steady states, but also low\hyp lying excited states for large, driven quantum many\hyp body systems.
 Our framework is based on recent advances utilizing complex\hyp time Krylov spaces, and we leverage these ideas to create a toolbox tailored to solve the challenging non\hyp Hermitian eigenvalue problem ubiquitous in open quantum systems.
-At the example of the interacting Bose\hyp Hubbard model driven by dissipation\hyp assisted hopping, we demonstrate the high efficiency and accuracy, enabling us to perform a reliable finite\hyp size scaling analysis of the spectral gap and demonstrating the existence of anomalous relaxation.
+At the example of the interacting Bose\hyp Hubbard model driven by dissipation\hyp assisted hopping, we demonstrate the high efficiency and accuracy.
+From a reliable finite-size scaling analysis of the spectral gap, we find strong evidence for nonlinear hydrodynamic behavior consistent with Kardar-Parisi-Zhang-type superdiffusive relaxation and establish the existence of exponentially accelerated, anomalous relaxation.
 This method unlocks the capability of spectral analysis of generic open quantum many\hyp body systems, suitable also for non\hyp Markovian environments.